The 7 Best Skin Supplements For A Healthy Glow — A Dermatologist Explains

 Copper (1.5 - 3 mg daily)

-Copper peptides in skin care products promote the production of collagen and elastin, among other important skin structures, and act as an anti-inflammatory.
-Copper also benefits your skin when taken orally because it’s a factor in many enzymatic activities that promote healthy skin, hair, and even eyes.
+Copper peptides in skin care products promote the production of collagen and elastin, among other important skin structures, and act as an anti-inflammatory15.
+Copper also benefits your skin when taken orally because it’s a factor in many enzymatic activities16 that promote healthy skin, hair, and even eyes.
 Good food sources of copper include dark leafy greens, legumes (especially beans), nuts and seeds, mushrooms, shellfish (especially oysters), avocados, and whole grains.

 Chelated selenium (45 mcg daily)

-This trace mineral is an antioxidant that protects other antioxidants, such as vitamin E. Studies have shown that a deficiency in selenium may play a role in inflammatory skin conditions such as acne, eczema, and psoriasis.
+This trace mineral is an antioxidant that protects other antioxidants, such as vitamin E. Studies have shown that a deficiency in selenium may play a role in inflammatory skin conditions such as acne, eczema, and psoriasis17.
 Selenium functions in an enzyme called glutathione peroxidase, which is important in preventing the inflammation that characterizes acne.
 Foods high in selenium include Brazil nuts, halibut, sardines, grass-fed beef, turkey, and chicken.

 7. Probiotics supplement (10 to 15 billion CFU each daily)

 While it’s ideal to obtain your probiotics from fermented foods and beverages like kombucha, there’s nothing wrong with taking a probiotic supplement.
 Probiotics control the development of the immune system, often shifting the immune response toward regulatory and anti-inflammatory conditions18.
 This ability to modify chronic inflammatory states means that probiotics may have a role in treating chronic inflammatory conditions19, ranging from inflammatory bowel disease to acne20, rosacea, eczema, and premature aging resulting from the ravages of UV radiation.